 Most commonly, you will see these types of content as tutorials and walkthrough.
 To stay with the above procurement example, you may want to offer a series of steps that a procurement office can go through when implementing automation software.

-To be successful in inbound marketing, especially in a competitive space like the tech industry, you have to be able to provide unique value to your audience.
+To be successful in inbound marketing, especially in a competitive space you have to be able to provide unique value to your audience.

 The above five types of lead magnets can help you get to that point.
 Each of them is an opportunity to separate yourself from your competition, convey your credibility and expertise, and encourage lead sign ups.